 - Body Fat Percentage:

-Body fat as we mentioned above is a very important component of your health and wellbeing.
-Too much body fat is unhealthy and may lead to lifestyle-related diseases, having too little fat can be just as unhealthy.
-Hence, it's extremely important to keep a track on it.
+Body fat as we mentioned above is an important component of health and wellbeing.
+Too much body fat is unhealthy and may lead to many health diseases, having too little fat can be just as unhealthy.
+Hence, it's extremely important to keep it balanced and keep track of it.

 Body Fat Percentage tells you the amount of fat you have in your body.
-The ideal body fat percentage depends on a person’s body type or activity level and is different for men and women.
-Generally speaking, men should have at least 2 to 5 per cent body fat while healthy women need anywhere from 10 to 13 per cent for essential bodily functions.
+The ideal body fat percentage varies for everyone depending on a person’s body type, activity level.
+It is different for men and women.
+Men should have at least 5 percent body fat while healthy women need anywhere from 10 to 13 percent for essential bodily functions.